Interview with Biocon Founder, Dr. Kiran Mazumdar Shaw

 Dr. Kiran Mazumdar Shaw, Biocon Chairman

 A woman packed with power and knowledge and a strong passion for innovation, Dr. Kiran Mazumdar Shaw, the chairman and managing director of Biocon Ltd, has not only ‘broken myths’ surrounding Indian biotech culture but has also given face to the very industry.
 Her life story is highly inspiring and her pursuit of creativity has helped her attain huge milestones.
-She was recently here at Jain University to address valedictory speech at the 3rd Annual Research Retreat and we are thankful to her for her valuable time as she shared her views and thoughts on entrepreneurship and beyond.
+She was recently here at Jain (Deemed-to-be University) to address valedictory speech at the 3rd Annual Research Retreat and we are thankful to her for her valuable time as she shared her views and thoughts on entrepreneurship and beyond.
 Read on to find more about her thought-provoking ideas and visions.

 How important is it for researchers to use scientific collaborations to speed up their research work?